corndel-swe/java-cryptodo/README.md

 ## Getting started

-1. Clone the repo so you have it locally
+1. Clone the repo so you have it locally.

-2. Run `npm install` to get the dependencies
+2. Run the following to get the application's dependencies:

+    ```bash
+    ./mvnw clean
+    ./mvnw compile
+    ```

-3. Run `npm run db:reset` to migrate and seed the database
+3. Run the following to migrate and seed the database using Flyway.
+If at any point during the workshop you need to reset your DB, this command will also do so:

+    ```bash
+    ./mvnw flyway:clean
+    ./mvnw flyway:migrate
+    ```

-4. Run `npm run dev` to start the development server
+4. Run the following to start the development server:

+    ```bash
+    ./mvnw exec:java -Dexec.mainClass=com.corndel.cryptodo.App
+    ```

-5. Visit [localhost:5123](localhost:5123) in your browser to see the home page
+5. Visit [localhost:5123](http://localhost:5123/todos) in your browser to see the home page.

 ## Exploring the project

-The website has only 3 pages:
+The website has 3 pages:

 - `/` the home page

-- `/users/new` a sign up page
+- `/users/register` a sign up page

 - `/todos` a password protected list of todos

 Try the following:

-1. Inspect the database and choose a username and password combination you'd like to log in as
+1. Inspect the schema and seed SQL files within `src/main/resources/db/migration` and choose a username and password combination you’d like to log in with.

-1. Visit `/todos` and input the username and password, you should now see their todos
+2. Visit `/todos` and input the username and password, you should now see their todos.

-1. Close and re-open your browser to clear the session, allowing you to log in as another user
+3. Close and re-open your browser to clear the session, allowing you to log in as another user.

-1. Visit `/users/new` and create a new user using the form - take a look at your new user in the database
+4. Visit `/users/register` and create a new user using the form - take a look at your new user in the database

 ## Moving on